LibraryOfCongress/newspaper-navigator/README.md

 ## The Newspaper Navigator Dataset

-Update (05/05/2020): The pipeline has finished running processing 16,368,041 Chronicling America pages, and the Newspaper Navigator dataset is about to be launched!
-Learn more about the dataset here: [https://arxiv.org/abs/2005.01583](https://arxiv.org/abs/2005.01583)
+Update (05/05/2020): The pipeline has finished processing 16,368,041 Chronicling America pages, and the Newspaper Navigator dataset is about to be launched!

+Learn more about the dataset in a paper available here: [https://arxiv.org/abs/2005.01583](https://arxiv.org/abs/2005.01583)

-You can also find the PDF in the repo [here](https://github.com/LibraryOfCongress/newspaper-navigator/tree/master/whitepaper).
+You can also find the PDF of the paper in the repo [here](https://github.com/LibraryOfCongress/newspaper-navigator/tree/master/whitepaper).

 The link to the landing page for the dataset with documentation and demos will be added here over the coming days!